 Rio Grande Especial - HEB Cafe Ole Review

-They weren’t kidding about the orange although I would not call it a “hint” (it smelled like an orange glazed cinnamon roll!).
+They weren’t kidding about the orange, although I would not call it a “hint” (it smells like an orange-glazed cinnamon roll!).
 When Mr. Brew and I first opened the bag, I thought it smelled like a cup of orange juice.
-Once brewed, the orange was a bit more subdued and balanced with the coffee but still held a strong flavor.
-The coffee also carries hints of cinnamon that was present more at the front of the sip.
-This complemented the fruitiness of the oranges and gave a nice spiced flavor.
+Once brewed, the orange is a bit more subdued and balanced with the coffee but still holds a strong, forward flavor.
+The coffee also carries hints of cinnamon that is present more at the front of the sip.
+This complements the oranges and gives a nice spiced flavor.

-When I drank my first cup from this bag, I thought it would be the perfect blend to make a cold brew with.
+Barista Note: When I drank my first cup from this bag, I thought it would be the perfect blend to make a cold brew with.
 It tasted creamy, almost like milk chocolate, and fruit would be an added bonus.
 After making a cold brew, it was definitely fruity, sweet, and didn’t carry the typical grittiness.
 I caught some strong coffee flavors and the orange was still very prominent.
-Some added cream (~2 tsps per cup) really evened out the coffee and orange combinations.
+Added cream (~2 tsps per cup) really evened out the coffee and orange combinations.

 Cheers,